 It’s no secret that popcorn is one of my all-time favorite vegetarian snack recipes.
-And while parmesan garlic popcorn is my favorite with a glass of red wine, and lemon parsley popcorn hits the spot when I want some unique fresh brightness to my snack game…this recipe hits every nostalgic point.
+And while parmesan garlic popcorn is my favorite with a glass of red, and lemon parsley popcorn hits the spot when I want some unique fresh brightness to my snack game…this recipe hits every nostalgic bone in my body.

 It reminds me of those big holiday tins filled with a combination of cheddar and caramel popcorn that somehow you just can’t stop eating (it’s not just me is it?!).
 And trips to Chicago where popcorn is a must.
 And road trips when white cheddar popcorn was the snack of choice.

 It’s the snack you won’t be able to stop noshing, which just means you’ll have to make another batch (good thing it’s easy!).

 The Best Cheese Powder for Cheese Popcorn

 First things first, we need to cover this cheese powder situation before we get into the tips and tricks for the how-tos.

 I tried really hard to figure out a way to make cheddar popcorn using real cheese.
 I dehydrated cheddar cheese in the microwave, then pulsed it in a spice grinder, which worked…kind of.
 It wasn’t great and it was still clumpy and it just wasn’t working out as I wanted it to.

 I didn’t want to buy a giant bag of powder on Amazon because… A) where the heck am I going to store that?! and B) will I really make enough cheddar popcorn in my lifetime to use it all?!.
 I wasn’t sure, I had all the reservations.

 All that being said, thanks to an article in the Chicago Tribune, I realized that in those little boxes of macaroni and cheese lay a packet of cheddar cheese powder.
 And that, my friends, is the shortcut.